Student in a tutorial

 Tutorials are central to teaching at Oxford.
 They offer a very rare level of personalised attention from academic experts.

-Each week I was required to complete one or two several thousand word essays, ticking off sources from the reading list as I went by.
+Each week I was required to complete one or two several-thousand-word essays, ticking off sources from the reading list as I went.
 I was encouraged to read beyond the facts, to make my own assumptions and to prove and disprove theories.
-Another shock was that - for the first time - my opinion actually mattered.
+Another shock was that - for the first time - my opinion mattered.
 Rather than simply regurgitating the textbook, tutors were asking me what I thought.

 Adam